-There is a project website that explains the project purpose that will be updated as proposals change.
+The project website, which explains the project purpose, content, and how to testify, will be updated as the project proceeds.
 This site will also contain links to documents containing the facts and reasons upon which the proposals are based.

-Staff will establish and maintain an email list for interested parties who wish to stay informed of project milestones and engagement opportunities.
-There is on-line database used to receive, organize and respond to public testimony and comments.
+Staff will establish and maintain an email list for interested parties who wish to stay informed of project milestones and opportunities to testify.
+An on-line "Map App" database used to receive, organize and respond to public testimony.
 The database will be viewable to the public through a web browser.
+Commission testimony will also be received by mail and email.
+Oral Testimony will be received at two Commission hearings.